Mild cognitive impairment (MCI)

 The strongest risk factors for MCI are:

-Other medical conditions and lifestyle factors have been linked to an increased risk of cognitive change, but the evidence for these risk factors is less clear-cut.
+Other medical conditions and lifestyle factors have been linked to an increased risk of cognitive change, but the evidence for these risk factors is less clear.
 These risk factors include:

 Preparing for your appointment

-You're likely to start by seeing your family doctor or a general practitioner.
+You're likely to start by seeing your family doctor.
 If your doctor suspects you have cognitive changes, you may be referred to a specialist with expertise in evaluating mental function.
 The specialist may be a neurologist, psychiatrist or neuropsychologist.

 What you can do